 1. Beans and legumes

-various types of dried beans in bowls on a table.
+various types of dried beans in bowls on a green tiled table.

 2. Nuts and seeds

-There are almost too many nuts and seeds to choose from but some of the most popular and protein-rich choices are hemp seeds, almonds, pepitas (shelled pumpkin seeds), walnuts, sunflower seeds, pistachios, peanuts, and cashews
+There are almost too many nuts and seeds to choose from but some of the most popular and protein-rich choices are hemp seeds, almonds, pepitas (shelled pumpkin seeds), sunflower seeds, pistachios, peanuts, and cashews.ย

 Nuts and seeds add dynamic textures, flavors, and, of course, protein to all kinds of meals.

-Pro Tip: replace the pine nuts in classic pesto with pepitas for a higher-protein condiment.
-Just ¼ cup of pepitas contains 9 grams of plant protein
+1) Replace the pine nuts in classic pesto with pepitas for a higher-protein condiment.
+Just ยผ cup of pepitas contains 9g protein!ย

-different types of nuts arranged in stripes on a table.
+a closeup of different types of nuts and seeds arranged in rows.

 3. Tofu and soy products

-One of the most popular vegan protein sources is tofu (and don’t forget its soy sister cousins: tempeh, soy milk, and edamame!).
+One of the most popular vegan protein sources is tofu (and don’t forget its soy sister cousins: tempeh, soy milk, edamame, and soy curls!). ย

 Got more questions about tofu or tempeh?
 I cover everything in my Complete Guide to Cooking Tofu and my Complete Guide to Cooking Tempeh.